toolleeo/cli-apps/README.md

 * [speki](https://github.com/tbs1996/speki) - Manage flashcards in the terminal similar to anki.
 * [ToRRential Card processor](https://github.com/Constantin1489/trrc) - A command-line program to add a card to Anki using AnkiConnect API.
 * [tui-deck](https://github.com/mebitek/tui-deck) - A TUI frontend for Nextcloud Deck app.
+* [vocage](https://git.sr.ht/~proycon/vocage/) - Vocage is a minimalistic terminal-based vocabulary-learning tool.
+It presents flashcards using a spaced-repetition algorithm (e.g. Leitner).
+Data is stored in a simple plain-text tab-separated values format (TSV).

 ## <a name="backup"></a>Backup